Best Kid-Friendly Bowling in Atlanta

 Whether you are rolling gutter balls or strikes—these bowling alleys have something fun for your family.
 From traditional lanes to alleys with more high-tech laser tag and arcade areas, bowling continues to be a fun (and often competitive) outing for your family.

-Features 40 lanes, a large arcade and more in Woodstock, Marietta, and Conyers.
+Features 40 lanes, a large arcade and more in Woodstock and Conyers.
 If your family takes an interest in bowling, a pro shop is on site to help with gear purchases.

-The colorful lanes include screens playing music videos above as you play, and comfortable loungers to sit in while waiting your turn in Norcross, Marietta and Kennesaw.
+The colorful lanes include screens playing music videos above as you play, and comfortable loungers to sit in while waiting your turn, with locations in Norcross, Marietta, Lawrenceville, Roswell, Atlantic Station and Kennesaw.
 If you get hungry, try the famous “Behemoth Burger,” a five-pound, 14-inch round burger to share.
 The Kennesaw location also includes a laser-tag arena.

 The Comet is located in the former Suburban Lanes space, a 1950s-era bowling alley in Decatur.
 In addition to the original lanes of bowling, The Comet features a completely updated space, two 40-foot shuffleboard courts, tasty food and frosty beverages.

 Only available at select locations around the country, and Lawrenceville, Georgia is home to one of them.
 Dave and Buster’s is already an awesome place for family fun, and their bowling alley adds to this with black light effects and music videos playing around the lanes.

 With locations in Alpharetta, Atlanta and Suwanee, the neon and black light bowling lanes are fun for the whole family.
 After bowling, gear up and get ready for multi-level laser tag or climb on the Gravity Ropes, a zip line and ropes course arena.

 The retro-feel of this bowling alley on Piedmont Circle in Atlanta makes it a cool spot to bowl with your family.
-They also have a new event facility called 11th Frame for more private birthday parties or events.
+They also have an event facility called 11th Frame for more private birthday parties or events.